-We ask all suppliers to abide by the CF Industries' Third Party Code of Conduct as part of the purchase agreements.
-Suppliers, especially those of chemicals and other hazardous materials, are held to the same EHS standards as our internal operations.
-For this reason, comprehensive screening of our suppliers is critical.
-CF works with third parties in the U.S., Canada and the U.K. to assist CF with supplier screening and evaluation.
+Management ApproachWe ask all suppliers to abide by CF's Third Party Code of Conduct as part of the purchase agreements.
+Pre-screening of our suppliers is critical to maintaining our EHS performance and culture.
+CF works with third parties in the U.S., Canada and the U.K. to screen assist CF with supplier pre-screening and evaluation of key supplier EHS programs.
+All suppliers that come onto CF sites are trained on site-specific expectations and held to the same EHS standards as we hold ourselves.

-Proportion of spending on local suppliers
+204-1 Proportion of spending on local suppliers